ROCm/rocWMMA/docs/programmers-guide.rst

 These basic traits are then used to decide things like how much storage is needed, and how rocWMMA will organize individual threads in a layout to fetch or store the data.
 ``Fragments`` are powerful objects because they are versatile in configuring and representing data, and their meta-properties propagate easily via Argument
 Dependent Lookup (ADL) and other deduction techniques.
-Of major importance to rocWMMA, the user first configures the fragments correctly and rocWMMA conveniently takes care of the rest.
-The rocWMMA API can eliminate a very large amount of boiler-plate code as it provides tools to decompose matrix multiply-accumulate based problems into blocks, or fragments of data that may be efficiently processed by individual wavefronts.
+In practice, the user must simply configure the fragments correctly for their problem and rocWMMA conveniently takes care of the rest.

 The implementation code is generally encapsulated into different layers of objects, fulfilling specific interface communications (from low level functions to API level):

 - Unit backend operations.
 These are often wrappers to device-specific functions such as intrinsics that usually prefixed with ``amdgcn_*``.
 These functions translate inputs into raw vector forms and addresses required by the low-level intrinsics.
 This backend-area of the code usually handles architecture or device-specific behavior differences.
 - Vector operations.
 This level of objects such as ``OpaqueLoad`` or ``OpaqueStore`` handle variable-sized vector inputs and marshall them into unrolled unit backend operations.
 They encompass thread-wise details of vector operations.
 These classes provide a consistent functional interface for input vectors of all sizes, independent of device architecture, whose details are handled at a lower level.
 - Fragment operations.
 This is the API level of rocWMMA where user data is stored and manipulated in ``fragment`` objects.
 Fragment objects can be visualized as geometric 'blocks' of data in the perspective of the current wavefront, which are to be stored as vectors.
 Each of the loading / storing and mma operations provided by rocWMMA are in the perspective of the wavefront, assuming that all threads in the wavefront are participating under the hood.
 This layer's implementation translates wavefront fragment operations into vector operations and so on.
-This way, the rocWMMA API experience intends to be seamless across different device architectures and platforms.
+The encapsulation of rocWMMA into these separate layers allows for an API experience that is seamless across different device architectures and platforms.

 --------------------------------
 Nomenclature